portsoc/hangman-in-branches/README.md

 There we will use the `pg` module's `Client` class (for more information check out [this documentation page](https://node-postgres.com/api/client)).

 First, we will construct an SQL client with the configurations defined in our `server/config.js` file.
-Read this file and comment out the `host` if you are running the server on your machine.
+**Make sure to read this configuration file and comment the `host` line if you are not running the code on your VM.**

 After creating an SQL client we will attempt to connect to the database in the `connectToDB` function.
 If the connection is established, we can use the client to query the database.
 For example `createGame`, now inserts the game's values into the database by querying the SQL client.